Jobalert First officer

 Working at Transavia: 60 years of great journeys

-Ever since our founding in 1965, we’ve believed that everyone should have the opportunity to travel and fly.
-That belief has always been at the heart of everything we do — it’s embedded in our culture and lives in everything we stand for.
-With over 3,000 colleagues in the air, at the office, and in the hangar, we provide our passengers with a great journey.
+Since our founding in 1965, we believe that everyone should have the opportunity to travel and fly.
+This has always been the foundation of everything we do and is ingrained in our culture and our hearts.
+With more than 3,000 colleagues in the air, in the office, and in the hangar, we offer our passengers a pleasant journey.
 Together, we are one team.